 There are a few reasons why pregnancy is the best time to make the change to more neutral and natural footwear options.
 Here are three:

-- As I mentioned earlier, there’s relaxin; this hormone is helping the body prepare for baby to grow as well as exit the body, which means it’s making changes.
+- As I mentioned earlier, there’s relaxin; this hormone is helping the body prepare for the baby to grow as well as exit the body, which means it’s making changes.
 Adding in some simple foot mobilization can feel great and also may help accelerate these changes.

 - The shift forward in the center of gravity makes being pregnant similar to wearing high heels when non-pregnant.
 Doubling down on this shift forward causes most women to avoid wearing heels when pregnant.
 But whether they’re stilettos or traditional running shoes, shifting the center of gravity even further forward than it already is during pregnancy generally feels uncomfortable in the calves, quads, and low back.